+The Surprised body project is a dance piece that focus on choreographic and compositional issues and sees the body and the movement as its central element.
 The project has been developing, as an ongoing creative process, by creating several new versions of the work while touring in different countries, sometimes also involving guest dancers and new composers to participate in the performance.

-Since its premiere in Buenos Aires, in October 2010, the Surprised body project has been successfully presented in 25 countries in Europe, Asia and South America.
+Since its première in Buenos Aires, in October 2010, the project has been successfully presented in 27 countries in Europe, Asia and South America.